 It’s also super easy to customize this cake to fit any event or occasion.
 You can make the frosting whatever color you need and decorate the cake itself with any fun topping you can think of.

-It’s nice to have one base vegan cake recipe that you can use a blank slate!
+It’s nice to have one go to, basic vegan cake recipe that you can use as a blank slate!

 If you love vegan baking, make sure you grab a copy of my free vegan baking cheat sheet while you're here.
 It's packed with all my favorite plant-based substitutions to help you vegan-ize any recipe!